Love Vs. Obsession What Are The Differences?

 - Obsessional Jealousy: This is a constant fear that your partner is betraying or cheating on you (3).

-- Attachment Disorders: These result from emotional attachment issues, such as obsession, abandonment, or lack of empathy (4).
+- Attachment Disorders: These result from emotional attachment issues during the childhood, such as obsession, abandonment, or lack of empathy (4).

-- Erotomania: This mental condition involves the idea that someone might be in love with you even if you do not know them (5).
+- Erotomania: This mental condition is a subtype of delusional disorder and involves the idea that someone might be in love with you even if you do not know them (5).

 - Borderline Personality Disorder: It is characterized by self-image issues, mood swings, and fear of abandonment (6).